Elliptic Littlewood identities: Elliptic Littlewood identities

 This is accessible in a number of special cases.
-When $t^{-1/2}t_0v_0 = pq$, so the left-hand side reduces to the left-hand side of Theorem \ref{thm:int_litt}, the transformed parameters satisfy $t^{2n-2}t^{1/2}u_0v'_0=1$, and thus the right-hand side degenerates to a sum.
-If one traces through the relevant contour conditions, one finds that the sum is over partitions contained in $\bmu$, and one obtains the right-hand side of Theorem \ref{thm:int_litt}.
-It follows, then, that any ``algebraic'' case (i.e., in which both sides can be renormalized to products of $p$- and $q$-theta functions) of the conjecture holds.
+When $t^{-1/2}t_0v_0 = pq$, so the left-hand side reduces to the left-hand side of Theorem~\ref{thm:int_litt}, the transformed parameters satisfy $t^{2n-2}t^{1/2}u_0v'_0=1$, and thus the right-hand side degenerates to a sum.
+If one traces through the relevant contour conditions, one finds that the sum is over partitions contained in $\bmu$, and one obtains the right-hand side of Theorem~\ref{thm:int_litt}.
+It follows, then, (using the consistency under parameter shifts, below) that any ``algebraic'' case (i.e., in which both sides can be renormalized to products of $p$- and $q$-theta functions) of the conjecture holds.

 When $\ell(\blambda)=1$, the skew interpolation function is independent of $t$, which implies